bd2kccd/causal-cmd/README.md

         String missingValueMarker = "*";
         String commentMarker = "//";

+        // Data file validation: ensure the data file is valid format
-        // Ensure the data file is valid format TabularDataValidation dataFileValidation = new ContinuousTabularDataFileValidation(dataFile.toFile(), delimiter);
+        // This is optional if you don't need to validate the data file TabularDataValidation dataFileValidation = new ContinuousTabularDataFileValidation(dataFile.toFile(), delimiter);
         dataFileValidation.setQuoteCharacter(quoteCharacter);
         dataFileValidation.setMissingValueMarker(missingValueMarker);